Emmet Dalton: Irish Civil War

-Dalton followed Collins in accepting the Anglo-Irish Treaty in 1922 and was one of the first officers – a Major General – in the new National Army established by the Irish Provisional Government of the Irish Free State.
+Dalton followed Collins in accepting the Anglo-Irish Treaty in 1922 and joined the new National Army established by the Irish Provisional Government of the Irish Free State as a major general.
 The Treaty was opposed by much of the IRA and the Irish Civil War between pro and anti-treaty factions eventually resulted.
 Dalton was in command of troops assaulting the Four Courts in the Battle of Dublin which marked the start of the war in June 1922.
 At Collins' instigation Dalton, as military liaison officer with the British during the truce, took control of the two 18-pounder guns from the British that were trained on the buildings.
-He became commander of the Free State Army under Mulcahy's direction.
 He was behind the Irish Free State offensive of July–August 1922 that dislodged the anti-treaty fighters from the towns of Munster.
 Dalton proposed seaborne landings to take the anti-treaty positions from the rear, and he commanded one such naval landing that took Cork city in early August.
 In spite of firm loyalty to the National Army, he was critical of the Free State's failure to follow up its victory, allowing the anti-treaty IRA to regroup resuming the guerrilla warfare started in 1919.
+On 22 August 1922, he accompanied Michael Collins in convoy, touring rural west Cork.
+The convoy was ambushed near Béal na Bláth and Collins was killed in the firefight.
+Dalton had advised him to drive on, but Collins, who was not an experienced combat veteran, insisted on stopping to fight.